 Pioneering ethical elephant tourism in Phuket, the Phuket Elephant Sanctuary provides a home for sick, injured, tired, or old elephants who have previously worked for tourism entertainment or in the logging industry.
 Here, amidst the forest bordering the Khao Phra Thaeo National Park, visitors can spend a morning feeding, walking with, and observing the gentle giants as they roam freely, socialise with other elephants, and bathe in the freshwater lagoons.
 Week-long volunteer opportunities are also available.

-Located in Chiang Mai and Phuket, the Elephant Jungle Sanctuaries offer a hands-on all round visit in the most serene jungle settings.
+Located in both Chiang Mai and Phuket, Elephant Jungle Sanctuaries offer a hands-on all round visit in the most serene jungle settings.
 Having opened in 2014 and 2016, respectively, each venue creates a glorious experience for all ages.
 Suitable for children, the activities on offer convey how to understand the needs and requirements of the elephants; close adult and parental supervision is required at all times.

-Image Credit: Elephant Nature Park
+Main Image Credit: Elephant Nature Park